-3 Credits/Units In this clinical you will practice the principles and procedures of laboratory medicine as an entry level Clinical Laboratory Technician in a clinical laboratory setting.
+Provides continuing practice for the principles and the procedures of laboratory medicine as an entry level Clinical Laboratory Technician in a clinical laboratory setting.
 You will learn to operate state of the art instruments and report results on Laboratory Information Systems.